afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 	   - Union of S1 and S2.
 	   - Difference S1 and S2.
 	   - Is S1 a subset of S2 (or vice-versa)?
-2. Provide your solutions to the exercises of Python 06: Step-03.

 #### Exercises:
 [todo]